Quality

 Award Received

-In fiscal 2024, we won the following awards at the IAUD International Design Awards organized by the International Association for Universal Design (IAUD).
-All of the winning products below received awards due to the exploration of the needs of consumers and users and the design of styling and functions to realize usability that meets those needs.
+In FY2025, we won the following awards at the IAUD International Design Awards organized by the International Association for Universal Design (IAUD).
+All of the winning products below received awards due to the exploration of the needs of consumers and users and the design of functions and services to realize usability that meets those needs.

 Mitsubishi Electric will continue creating products and services that leverage the extensive range of its technologies to solve the problems of users.